OmarKhalil401/Serverless-Notification-Sending-Application/3-SNS/README.md

 Delete the code contained in *lambda_function*.
 Everything is ready, it's time to code.

-As before, in order to interact with AWS services, you must first import the boto3 libraries inside your code:
+As before, to interact with AWS services, you must first import the boto3 libraries inside your code:

 ``` py
 import boto3
 ```

 Here, the service to be interacted with is SNS.
 To do this, you have to call the *client('sns')* class of the boto3 library.
-This class will be stored in a *sns* variable to simplify the code:
+This class will be stored in an *sns* variable to simplify the code:

 ``` py
 sns = boto3.client('sns')